OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 instead of loading everything into the workspace.

 ..
-Index: Data Object
+Index: Public Variables

-A component's inputs and outputs are called :term:`Data Objects` (name subject to possible change) in OpenMDAO.
-An often-used synonym for this is :term:`Variable`, though the more general term *data object* reflects the ability to pass more generalized objects such as data structures or geometries.
-A Data Object is a wrapper for data passed between framework components, containing a value, a default value, optional min/max values, and units.
-Data Objects can also perform their own validation when being assigned to another Data Object.
-OpenMDAO's Data Objects are implemented using Traits, an open-source extension to Python authored by Enthought, Inc. Traits provide a way to apply explicit typing to the normally untyped Python variables.
+A component's inputs and outputs are called :term:`Public Variables` (name subject to possible change) in OpenMDAO.
+The term 'Public' contrasts these with Internal Variables, which are only valid inside of a component.
+At times, the term :term:`Variable` or Framework Variable may also be used to refer to Public Variables.
+One could think of them in a more general sense as a data object, which reflects the ability to pass more generalized objects such as data structures or geometries.
+A Public Variable is a wrapper for data passed between framework components, containing a value, a default value, optional min/max values, and units.
+Public Variables can also perform their own validation when being assigned to another Public Variable.

 The Float and Int constructors are used to create the inputs and outputs on a component for floating point and integer input respectively.
 String variables and arrays are also possible using the String and Array constructors.
-The Data Object constructors require the first two inputs but also allow several optional parameters to be specified.
+The Public Variable constructors require the first two inputs but also allow several optional parameters to be specified.

 .. index:: PEP 8

-The Data Object is given a name by assigning it to a Python variable (i.e. the left hand side argument when calling the constructor.)
+The Public Variable is given a name by assigning it to a Python variable (i.e. the left hand side argument when calling the constructor.)
 As a Python variable, this name needs to follow Python's standard for variable names, so it must begin with a letter or underscore and should consist of only alphanumeric characters and the underscore.
 Keep in mind that a leading underscore is generally used for private data or functions.
 Also,